President: Mark Nelson

 Back to top

-• August 3 - CANNON RIVER (Two Rivers Park to Dundas)
+• CANCELLED FOR HIGH WATER - RESCHEDULED FOR SEPT 1ST August 3 - CANNON RIVER (Two Rivers Park to Dundas)

 Beginner